-Trump orders more Iran curbs as Saudi readies attack evidence
+Trump orders more Iran curbs, Saudi shows attack evidence

 Yemen’s Houthi movement, an ally of Iran battling a Western-backed, Saudi-led coalition for more than four years, has claimed responsibility and said it used drones to assault state oil company Aramco’s sites.

-However, the Saudi Defence Ministry said it would use a at a news conference at 1430 GMT to present “material evidence and Iranian weapons proving the Iranian regime’s involvement in the terrorist attack”.
+However, the Saudi Defence Ministry held a news conference, displaying drone and missile debris it said was “undeniable” evidence of Iranian aggression.
+A total of 25 drones and missiles were used in the attacks launched from Iran not Yemen, the ministry spokesman added.

-Whether Iran or an Iran-aligned group carried out Saturday’s attack, it still exposed the vulnerability of Saudi Arabia’s oil infrastructure and threw down a gauntlet to the United States, which wants to curb Tehran’s influence in the region.
+Saturday’s attack exposed the vulnerability of Saudi Arabia’s oil infrastructure and threw down a gauntlet to the United States, which wants to curb Tehran’s influence in the region.

-Evidence showing Iranian responsibility, if made public, could pressure Riyadh and Washington into a response, though both nations were stressing the need for caution.
+Proof of Iranian responsibility could pressure Riyadh and Washington into a response, though both nations were stressing the need for caution.

 Trump has said he does not want war and is coordinating with Gulf and European states.